-The Training Rural Alaskan Youth Leaders & Students or TRAYLS program blends experiential education, on the job training, career counseling and job placement for rural youth in Southeast Alaska to get on the path to higher education and employment in natural resource stewardship.
+Training Rural Alaskan Youth Leaders & Students (TRAYLS) blends experiential education, on the job training, career counseling and job placement for rural youth in Southeast Alaska to get on the path to higher education and employment in natural resource stewardship.

-We are excited to announce TRAYLS is launching its third season in 2019!
+We are excited to announce TRAYLS is launching its fourth season in 2020!

-- This year’s season begins with 1 week of “basic training” in back country safety and life skills.
+- This year’s season begins with 1 week of “basic training” in back country safety and life skills in Kake.

-- Then from June 3 – August 16, crews will be based in Hoonah and Kake and will spend the bulk of the summer getting on the job training in a variety of natural and cultural resource fields.
+- From early June – mid-August, crews will be based in Hoonah and Kake, spending the bulk of the summer getting on the job training in a variety of natural and cultural resource fields.